Drama dari Krakatau: Writing

 Drama dari Krakatau was written by the journalist Kwee Tek Hoay.
 Born to an ethnic Chinese textile merchant and his native wife, Kwee had been raised in the Chinese culture and educated at schools that focuses on preparing students for life in a modern world, as opposed to promoting tradition for its own sake.
 By the time he wrote the novel, Kwee was an active proponent of Buddhist teachings.
 He also wrote extensively on themes relating to the archipelago's indigenous population, and was a keen social observer.
 He read extensively in Dutch, English, and Malay and drew on these influences after becoming a writer.
 His first novel, Djadi Korbannja "Perempoean Hina" (The Victim of a "Contemptible Woman"), was published in 1924.

-In 1928 Kwee was asked by a friend, who was hoping to establish a film company, to write a "sensational" story which could be used as the basis for a movie.
+In 1928, Kwee was asked by a friend, who was hoping to establish a film company, to write a "sensational" story which could be used as the basis for a movie.
 Ongoing activity at Krakatoa was foremost in the author's mind and, after reading Edward Bulwer-Lytton's 1834 novel The Last Days of Pompeii, Kwee asked himself "is it impossible for one to write a drama about Krakatoa?"
 Owing to the length of time between the 1883 and 1928 eruptions, Kwee decided to begin his story with the separation of two young siblings.
 Further elements of the story were inspired by the mountain-dwelling Baduy, a group which tended to avoid outsiders and claimed to be descended from the Hindu kings of Pajajaran.

 Kwee thought himself a realist, considering it "better to say things as they are, than to create events out of nothing, which although perhaps more entertaining and satisfying to viewers or readers, are falsehoods and lies, going against the truth."
 He was highly critical of contemporary writers who relied more on their fantasies than logic and truth.
 Hoping to keep his story grounded in reality, Kwee researched the history of the Baduy, the geological formation of Krakatoa, and the events of 1883 and 1928; in total he consulted 15 books, all in English or Dutch.
-Writing began on 19 March 1928 and was completed on 28 May of that year.
+The writing began on 19 March 1928 and was completed on 28 May of that year.
 Drama dari Krakatau consists of sixteen chapters, which were spread over 125 pages in the first printing.